Florentino Lavarias

-Florentino Galang Lavarias is a Filipino bishop of the Catholic church.
+Florentino "Dong" Galang Lavarias is a Filipino prelate of the Catholic church.
 He is the fourth and current archbishop of San Fernando.
 He succeeded Paciano Aniceto as the Archbishop of San Fernando.
-He had previously served as the fourth Bishop of Iba.
+Prior to his installation, he previously served as fourth bishop of Iba in Zambales from September 1, 2004 to October 27, 2014.
+He also served as the apostolic administrator of Diocese of Balanga from July 22, 2023 to March 1, 2025.